pclub-iitj/wcc/2015/PROJECTS.md

 Some random ideas for projects for WCC 2015.
-List will be uodated as and when required.
+List will be updated as and when required.

 ## Sandbox to run a binary securely